What is the Best Travel Card for Australians Overseas?

 3. The fee that the overseas bank charges me for using their ATM (if they charge a fee).
 This is commonly somewhere between $4 and $12, but again, only applies if the ATM charges a fee.

-In the above scenario, if I was instead to use my Citibank Plus debit card, I would not be charged the first two fees, but I may still be charged the third (depending on the policy of the ATM).
-In other words, the only fee you MAY get charged when using your Citibank Plus debit card is the fee charged by the ATM itself (which is outside of Citibank’s control).
+In the above scenario, if I was instead to use my Macquarie Platinum debit card, I would not be charged the first two fees, but I may still be charged the third (depending on the policy of the ATM).
+In other words, the only fee you MAY get charged when using your Macquarie Platinum debit card is the fee charged by the ATM itself (which is outside of Macquarie’s control).

 So can this fee be avoided?